Overview: Nursing Jobs in Florida

 - Caregiver jobs in Florida

-Whether you want to work full time, part time, contract, temporary, or per diem, be sure cultural competency is in your skill set before applying to nursing jobs — Florida is a diverse state.
+Be sure cultural competency is in your skill set before applying to nursing jobs — Florida is a diverse state.
 Approximately 4.6% of residents identify as LGBT, and 24% of that population has children.
-Around 55% of residents are White, 25% are Hispanic or Latino, 15% are Black, 2.5% are Asian, and 2% are two or more races.
+Around 77% of residents here are White, 27% are Hispanic or Latino, 17% are Black, 3% are Asian, and 2.5% are two or more races.

 There are numerous types of Hispanics and Latinos in Florida, with the largest group being Cubans — Puerto Ricans, South Americans, Mexicans, and Dominicans are the other main groups.
-If you speak a language other than English, particularly Spanish, be sure to include it on your nursing resume.
-It can give you an advantage over job seekers who are not bilingual.
+More than 30% of households speak a language other than English in this state, so if you're multilingual, be sure to include it on your nursing resume.
+It can give you an advantage over job seekers who don't have this skill.

 Working in Florida

-Florida’s economy has the fourth highest gross domestic product in the country, fueled primarily by tourism.
+Florida has the fourth-largest economy in the country, fueled primarily by tourism.
 The Sunshine State welcomed 135 million visitors in 2023.
 Other leading industries include real estate and development, aviation and aerospace, clean energy, and defense and homeland security.

 If you want to pursue public health positions, the Florida Department of Health has myriad programs and services that prioritize the well-being of residents.
 These include resources for immunizations, infectious diseases, overdose prevention, chronic diseases, and women’s and men’s health.

-You can also choose to work at some of the largest hospitals in Florida, such as
+You can also choose to work at some of the leading medical systems and hospitals in Florida, such as

 - Orlando Health Regional Medical Center